 CHILDREN IN THE CHURCH

 Everyone is welcome in the Church, and children are welcome to attend any service with you.
-However, if you would prefer, or if your child finds sitting through an entire service difficult, feel free to sign your child up for the age appropriate activities we provide each Sunday.
+However, if you would prefer, or if your child finds sitting through an entire service difficult, they are welcome to join us for the age appropriate activities we provide each Sunday (Children’s Ministries).
 Also, worship booklets and activity packets for children are available from an usher.
 If you would like your child to be baptized, confirmed, or enrolled in Sunday Church School, please call the church office.

 WORSHIPING WITH US